JeffrinJamesCODY/sushitext/README.md

 # sushitext
-Sushitext, a limited, currency based encrypted text program.
+Sushitext, a fun and enjoyable generator program.